Churel: Activities

-Churels are most often reported in and around graveyards, cemeteries, tombs, and abandoned battlefields, thresholds of houses, crossroads, toilets and squalid places.
+Churels are most often reported in and around cemeteries, cremation grounds, abandoned battlefields, thresholds of houses, crossroads, and toilets.
 If the Churel was one who died due to ill-treatment by family members, she avenges her early death by going for the males of her family, starting with the youngest.
 She would drain him of blood until he is shriveled up into an old man and then go for the next male.
 When all the males in her family are done, she moves on to other people.
 Any person who has seen a Churel can also be attacked by a deadly disease and those who answer to her night calls can end up dead.

 In the poem Lalla Radha and the Churel, a priest warns the protagonist to not go near the Peepul trees because that is where the Churel lives and she might take him away and kill him.
 He still went to the Peepul tree and she called out to him in a sweet tone and seduced him until he went to her.
 Blinded by his desire, he did not notice that while he lay with her, his body seemed to get frailer until he died in a state of ecstasy.
 In The Female Element in Indian Culture, it says, "The Churel runs after and seeks to possess every man whom she meets, for, it is said, her carnal appetite remains unsatisfied in life".
 She also possesses girls during dances, causing a trance.
 According to Persian legend, when travelers saw the tracks of a Churel in the dirt they would try to flee by heading in the opposite direction, but her reversed feet would inevitably lead them right into her grasp.
 The Patari and Majhwar think that she appears to take her victims to the mountains and the only way they can be freed is if a goat is sacrificed.